it's a game

 https://yewtu.be/watch?v=Dkur9qmGhIE

 No. Cause good well paid devs still have to implement and oversee AI.
-You'll start seeing people who actually know what they're doing, since one fuck up can bring it all crumbling down, since it'll be majority AI and AI isn't perfect or all-knowing as csuites seem to think.
+You'll start seeing people who actually know what they're doing, since one frick up can bring it all crumbling down, since it'll be majority AI and AI isn't perfect or all-knowing as csuites seem to think.

 otherwise from a country with no results and little prospects